DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turntables/overview.md

-For information on using the `<I ...>` commands to define objects, refer to `reference/software/command-summary-consolidated:turntables/traversers (configuring the ex-commandstation)`{.interpreted-text role="ref"}.
+For information on using the `<I ...>` commands to define objects, refer to `reference/software/command-summary-consolidated:turntables/traversers (configuring the ex-commandstation)`.

-For information on using the \|EX-R\| commands in \"myAutomation.h\" refer to the `exrail/exrail-command-reference:turntable/traverser objects - definition and control`{.interpreted-text role="ref"}.
+For information on using the \|EX-R\| commands in \"myAutomation.h\" refer to the `exrail/exrail-command-reference:turntable/traverser objects - definition and control`.

 ### Controlling turntables/traversers